Last Updated on March 18, 2022 by Annie M. Moore

 Section Your Hair

-Even though you brush your hair as a whole usually, that kind of method would not work when you are using a straightening brush.
-It would help if you sectioned it into smaller sections that the brush can go through smoothly without getting stuck in it.
+Even though you usually brush your hair as a whole, that kind of method would not work when you are using a straightening brush.
+It would help to section it into smaller sections so the brush can go through smoothly without getting stuck in it.

 However, the sections should not be too small as this might make you burn your scalp mistakenly.
 That would not only help you avoid injuries, but it would also give you better results in the end.
 You may need some hair clips or pins to do the sectioning successfully.